byui-cse/cse-251-student-version/lesson_10/canvas/team1.md

 ## Overview

-You will be creating a C++ program to search for prime numbers in an array
+You will be creating a C++ program to search for prime numbers in an array.

 ## Assignment